-Enabling unemployed or underemployed people to work for each other and (increasingly) to exchange goods and services with the rest of society, will - with immediate effects - ameliorate the dramatic and persistent decrease in living standards for most people, which is the bleak and only future (lasting many years) that the powers that be and most pundits are able to come up with.
-This scheme also has the advantage of increasing the political pressure on the establishment: if they consider it economically harmful they can avoid it by reverting to a national currency combined with negotiating for partial Euro debt forgiveness, as already argued by many dissident voices.
-This would be the best solution.
+The above scheme also has the advantage of increasing the political pressure on the establishment: If they consider it economically harmful they can avoid it by reverting to a regular national currency combined with negotiating for partial euro debt forgiveness, as already argued by many voices.
+This would put the debtor nations on a much more powerful footing versus the creditors, and would be the best solution.
 But it seems to be politically totally out of the question for those in power.
-Therefore this proposal.